-Once I was finished, it was more obvious how the walls needed some touch ups here and there…so I ended up painting the whole room over!
+Once I was finished painting the beadboard ceiling, it was more obvious how the walls needed some touch ups here and there… So, I ended up painting the whole room over!

-For the walls, I used the same color again (Providence Olive) because I had enough leftover paint from last time I painted.
+For the walls, I painted with the same color again (Providence Olive) because I had enough leftover paint from last time I painted.

 Luckily, I was able to just bring the paint can to my paint guy and he mixed it up for me.
-It was as good as new and now the painting job is complete!
+Thankfully, it was as good as new and now the painting job is complete!